 The learning from this case is that if the spillage occurred less than 20 minutes prior to your fall (and had not yet been inspected by cleaning staff), your chances of being successful in a public liability claim for personal injuries are reduced dramatically.

 If you have slipped over at a public place, the first step in determining whether you have a winning claim is to review any CCTV footage to identify whether or not a cleaner had inspected the area, and what time the spillage occurred.

-Shopping centres may be reluctant or unwilling to provide security footage to you directly, so if you require assistance obtaining the CCTV, contact us at Roche Legal for assistance.
+Shopping centres may also be reluctant or unwilling to provide security footage to you directly, so if you require assistance obtaining the CCTV to review the shopping centre’s liability, contact us at Roche Legal for assistance.